anthonymarkreynolds/marketplace-app/README.md

 - Challenge editing: Users may edit challenges they have created.
 - Challenge deletion: Users may delete challenges they have created.
 - Challenge upvoting: Users may upvote or remove an upvote from another user's challenge.
-- Challenge submission: When a user has found the solution to a challenge they can submit it in the solution form for that challene.
+- Challenge submission: When a user has found the solution to a challenge they can submit it in the solution form for that challenge.
 - User profiles: Users can create profiles with a display picture and username.
 Each profile shows a list of completed challenges and a list of created challenges, both of which can be sorted by attribute.

 ### Sitemap